Approximately Fifty-Five Car Crashes Across Missouri Over the Weekend

 Franklin County – On Interstate 44, a crash resulted when two vehicles were traveling eastbound.
 According to MSHP reports, the driver of the 1999 Ford F-150 became inattentive and struck the rear of a 2007 Freightliner, driven by a Columbus, Ohio man, age 54.
 The 31 year old Ford driver was seriously injured and the truck driver had minor injuries.

-Gentry County – a 12 year old girl was seriously injured in a car crash around 11:15 a.m. on US 136 at RC C in Albany.
+Gentry County – a 12 year old girl was seriously injured in a car crash buy paxil over the counter around 11:15 a.m. on US 136 at RC C in Albany.
 Two vehicles, a Dodge Charger and a Lexus, were traveling westbound on US 136, when the Lexus slowed for debris in the road and was struck by the Charger.
 The Lexus came to rest facing west on the north shoulder of the roadway and the Charger came to rest in the westbound lane facing west.
 The young girl was a passenger in the Lexus and taken to Children’s Hospital in Des Moines, IA.

 St. Louis County –Motorcycle/Car Collision– On Highway 115 at Fairfield Avenue around 2 p.m., a 20 year-old Lake St. Louis man in a Toyota was stopped at a stop sign on northbound Fairfield Ave when a Kawasaki ridden by a 20 year old Maryland Heights driver was traveling eastbound on Highway 114.
 The Corolla driver failed to yield and upon enter intersection, the front of the Kawasaki struck the passenger side of the Corolla.
 Both were seriously injured.

 If You Are Injured in a Motor Vehicle Collision….